Integrations

 }

-Every protect() call against a Claude agent tool_use block produces a complete audit record.
+Every protect() call against a Claude agent tool_use block produces a decision record.
 Here is what a single denied file access looks like in the log:

 {